mingyuya/Behavioral_Cloning/README.md

 | video.mp4 | The video clip which is the result of simulation |

 ### Quality of Code
 1. ```model.py``` has the pipeline for training, validating and saving the model.
-For the training stage, Python generator is used because of the model based on Nvidia's one which has so many parameter.
-(Line: 39-66) It can prevent lack of memories during the training.
+For the training stage, Python generator is used because of the model based on Nvidia's one which has so many parameter (Line: 39-66).
+It can prevent lack of memories during the training.

-2. The network architecture is drawn at the end of ```model.py```.
-(Line: 135-136)
+2. The network architecture is drawn at the end of ```model.py``` (Line: 135-136).

 3. Using the provided simulator and drive.py file, the car can be driven autonomously and safely around the track by executing ```python drive.py model.h5```